DuduKova/arvut-tribe/README.md

-# Arvut Tribe - Spiritual Retreats
+# The Tribe Guardians - Spiritual Retreats

 A bilingual Hebrew/English website for spiritual retreats with volunteer healer and patient registration forms.